liflab/labpal-site/Readme.md

 In the `labpal-site`, go to the `FantasticWindmill` folder.
 To generate the HTML files from the sources, type

-    $ php fw/fw.php
-    $ make mirror
+    $ make

 This will put all the static web site in the `public_html` folder.

 To put the site "online", you need to copy the contents of this folder to the `docs` folder of the `labpal` repository.
 Run:

-    $ ./push-online.sh
+    $ make github

-This script will only work if the `labpal` repo is properly located relative to `labpal-site`, as mentioned above.
+This command will only work if the `labpal` repo is properly located relative to `labpal-site`, as mentioned above.

 ## How to modify the site